 We are especially proud of the many artists we have inspired and fostered.
 TMT has had a significant impact on the field in New York and nationally by identifying, supporting and influencing a generation of new artists.
 The list of artists whose career roots trace back to working with us is long and growing: Founding Artistic Director of The Elevator Repair Service John Collins, Tony-nominated designer David Zinn, Denver Center Literary Director Douglas Langworthy, set designer Louisa Thompson, award-winning playwright Rinne Groff, director Trip Cullman, lighting designer Mark Barton, director Carolyn Cantor, Clubbed Thumb’s Diana Konopka, director Emma Griffin, costume designer Miranda Hoffman and Tony Award-winning actor John Lloyd Young.
 Young TMT artists continue to start their own vibrant companies including Little Lord (a theater company) and Theater Reconstruction Ensemble.
 This influence on our cultural conversation is as much an achievement as the productions we create, and we hope is effect will be lasting.

 Ultimately, Target Margin is defined by the work that we do.
+Since our inception, we have worked amongst our many “downtown” peers to share our excitement and further our ideas of difference, mystery and entertainment.
 Our more than 40 mainstage productions include ten world premieres, seven company-created works, three U.S. premieres and five new translations.
-Recent well-received productions include Faust at Classic Stage Company, The Really Big Once at the Ontological, A Family of Perhaps Three at The Chocolate Factory, Ten Blocks on the Camino Real at The Ohio Theater, People Are Wrong at The Vineyard and The Argument and Dinner Party at The Kitchen.
 Our productions have garnered four OBIE Awards, enlisted the talents of hundreds of designers and employed over 500 Equity actors.
-For 20 years we have worked amongst our many “downtown” peers to share our excitement and further our ideas of difference, mystery and entertainment.
-Target Margin has also enjoyed creative partnerships with Classic Stage Company, The Vineyard Theatre, The Ontological, HERE Arts Center, The Chocolate Factory, The Bushwick Starr and The Kitchen.
+Recent well-received productions include Uriel Acosta: I Want that Man! at The Chocolate Factory, The (*) Inn at Abrons Arts Center, Uncle Vanya at HERE, The Tempest at HERE, Faust at Classic Stage Company, The Really Big Once at the Ontological, A Family of Perhaps Three at The Chocolate Factory, Ten Blocks on the Camino Real at The Ohio Theater, People Are Wrong at The Vineyard and The Argument and Dinner Party at The Kitchen.
+We have also enjoyed creative partnerships with, among others, The Bushwick Starr, JACK, The Brick and La MaMa.
 Extending outside of New York, TMT has been presented at the Spoleto USA Festival in Charleston, South Carolina, Mass MoCA, the Emelin Theatre and the Bonn Biennale in Germany.
 Our various partnerships over the years make the work possible and broaden our impact on the field at large.